glungu/cs231n/README.md

 # CS231n Assignment Solutions (Spring 2017).
 My completed solutions to public Stanford University [course](http://cs231n.stanford.edu/) on Convolutional Neural Networks from Spring 2017.
-Where applicable solutions done in TensorFlow.
+When applicable, solutions done in TensorFlow.

 It's a really great course and many thanks to Stanford people who made it available!